On the Iwasawa invariants of Kato's zeta elements for modular forms: The zeta element side

 \subsection{Mod $p$ multiplicity one}

 We recall the mod $p$ multiplicity one result following Mazur, Wiles, Ribet, Edixhoven, and Faltings--Jordan.
-The following form of the mod $p$ multiplicity one is due to Faltings--Jordan \cite[Theorem 2.1]{faltings-jordan}. \begin{thm}[Faltings--Jordan] Suppose that $\mathfrak{m}$ is the the maximal ideal of the Hecke algebra $\mathbb{T}$ of tame level $N$ corresponding to $\overline{\rho}$, which is irreducible.
-If $(N, p) = 1$ and $2 \leq k \leq p-1$, then $V_{k, \mathbb{F}_p}(Y_1(N)) [\mathfrak{m}]$ is 2-dimensional over $\mathbb{F}$. \end{thm} \begin{rem} Note that the conventions of the Galois representations in $\S$\ref{subsubsec:construction} and in \cite[$\S$2]{faltings-jordan} is dual to each other. \end{rem} \begin{cor} Under the same assumptions in Theorem \ref{thm:mod-p-multiplicity-one}, we have
+The following form of the mod $p$ multiplicity one is due to Faltings--Jordan \cite[Theorem 2.1]{faltings-jordan}.
+We write